quisquous/cactbot/docs/TimelineGuide.md

-29.8 "Shield Skewer" sync /:Rhitahtyn sas Arvina:471:/ 38.4 "Shield Skewer" sync /:Rhitahtyn sas Arvina:471:/ 46.8 "Shield Skewer" sync /:Rhitahtyn sas Arvina:471:/ 52.2 "Gate Of Tartarus" sync /:Rhitahtyn sas Arvina:473:/ window 10,100 jump 24.4
+29.8 "Shield Skewer" sync /:Rhitahtyn sas Arvina:471:/ 38.4 "Shield Skewer" sync /:Rhitahtyn sas Arvina:471:/ 46.8 "Shield Skewer" sync /:Rhitahtyn sas Arvina:471:/ 52.2 "Gate Of Tartarus" sync /:Rhitahtyn sas Arvina:473:/ window 10 forcejump 24.4

-# fake loop
-57.6 "Shield Skewer"
-66.2 "Shield Skewer"
-74.6 "Shield Skewer"
-80.0 "Gate Of Tartarus"
 ```

-This is done on all the following loops as well.
+This is repeated for each loop remaining in the timeline.

 ### Putting it all together